alextle0125/graphy/README.md

-sinatra-skeleton
+Welcome to Graphy
 ================

-a sinatra skeleton in the theme of rails
+Graphy is the future of project generation and templating.